menu

 Overview

 Big Run is a tiny borough located in the state of Pennsylvania.
 With a population of 638 people and just one neighborhood, Big Run is the 931st largest community in Pennsylvania.
-Big Run has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Big Run was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce